phax/peppol-reporting/README.md

 # News and Noteworthy

 * v2.2.0 - 2023-12-07
-    * Modified class `EUSRReportingItemList` so that the list is only iterated once and is based on `Iterable`
+    * Modified classes `EUSRReportingItemList` and `TSRReportingItemList` so that the list is only iterated once and is based on `Iterable`.
+Backwards incompatible change.
 * v2.1.6 - 2023-11-10
     * Updated EUSR Schematron to v1.1.4
 * v2.1.5 - 2023-11-02